Infantile eczema (elbow). Almost healed in 3 weeks.

 Dr. Chris Reynolds comments:

 No infant or child with a skin condition should be exposed to topical steroids of any kind.
 It is far better (and safer for the child), to use a natural remedy that does no harm either to the baby’s skin or immune system.
-Wheatgrass has adequately filled these requirements, and is very safe to use on infant skin.
+Wheatgrass extract has adequately supplied these requirements, and is very safe to use on infant skin.